maarten-pennings/Lego-Mindstorms/ms4/faq.md

    The recorded file becomes part of your project.
    If such a file is used, the sound will be produced by the laptop.

-   Using such file does take up space when storing your lms file on your laptop's harddisk.
+   Using such file does take up space when storing your lms file on your laptop's hard-disk.
    It does not take up any space on the hub (it is not used/stored there).

  - **Editor** ("Edit sounds on-laptop")